 Our Road to Recovery

-We have veterinary pet health insurance and have for about 20 years.
+We have had veterinary pet health insurance for the past three decades.
 We love it, have had major success with it, and it covers a huge part of this surgery’s cost.
-I would do anything I needed to for my dog, but the insurance really helps.
+I would do anything I needed to for my dog, but the veterinary insurance really helps.

 We are keeping our dog active in a variety of ways since he is on strict rest these first two weeks.
-A recovering dog need not be a bored dog, and here are activities you can do with an injured dog.
+A recovering dog need not be a bored dog, and here are ways to entertain your dog postoperatively.

 Have you ever faced surgery with your dog(s)?
-Let us know what types of surgeries your dog(s) has been through in the comments below.
-And stay tuned for an article with our veterinary friend, Dr. Patrick Mahaney, on supplements for dogs.
+Let us know what types of surgeries your dog(s) have been through in the comments below.